 - ⇒Other conditions.

-The legal aspects of IT outsourcing to Ukraine are somewhat typical to contracting engineering jobs.
-Therefore, to get started with Ukrainian IT companies, you need to sign a pack of usual agreements: Service Agreement, Statement of Work, NDA.
+The legal aspects of IT outsourcing to Ukraine are somewhat typical of contracting engineering jobs.
+Therefore, to get started with Ukrainian IT companies, you need to sign a pack of usual agreements: Service Agreement, Statement of Work, and NDA.

 Summarizing all those mentioned above, it is undoubtedly clear that outsourcing to Ukraine is safe.
-The only thing to consider – are people.
-The most challenging task is to choose a reliable company, people who inspire trust, skillful developers.
+The only thing to consider – is people.
+The most challenging task is to choose a reliable company and people who inspire trust, like skillful Ukrainian software developers.
 Sometimes it happens that right after the first introductory call, it becomes clear whether there is a people match or not.
-A kind of a kindred spirit in business.
+A kind of kindred spirit in business.
 Because trust means a lot, and such cooperation can last for many years.

-With all of the mentioned factors in mind, it might be the best shot to contract DevCom – a Ukrainian development company with a perfect reputation on the global market.
-Since 2000, Devcom provides a full range of enterprise software solutions, from custom development, professional IT consulting services, Cloud hosting, and DevOps to software support.
+With all of the mentioned factors in mind, it might be the best shot to contract DevCom – a Ukrainian development company with a perfect reputation in the global market and local outsourcing market.
+Since 2000, the Devcom dedicated software development team has been providing a broad range of enterprise software solutions, from custom development, professional IT consulting services, Cloud hosting, and DevOps to software support.